skovv3/Kaggle-Data-Cleaning-Challenge/README.md

 - Day 4: Character encoding errors (no more messed up text fields!)
 - Day 5: Fixing inconsistent data entry &amp spelling errors

-Ready to get started?
-Just enter your e-mail below to register.
-How do I know what to do each day?
-Every day you’ll get an email with instructions for that day’s challenge sent to the address you provide below.
-What if I need help?
-You're welcome to ask for help on the forums or in the comments section of the notebook for each day.
-When is the challenge?
-This 5-Day Challenge will run from March 26 through March 30 2018.
-What do I need to know to get started?
-This challenge will be taught in Python and assumes you have used some Python before.
-If you haven't, try working through the Kaggle Learn Machine Learning curriculum before you get started to get up to speed.